IRFrench/WhatIsWrongWithMyComputer.co.uk/_posts/2022-05-20-What-is-wrong-with-my-computer?.md

 Along with weekly blogs, I will try to implement a comment system into the website.
 I would like to hear your opinion on how I could improve my writing, or maybe just let me know what you think of the posts.

 Alongside this, I have plans to build a creative website for myself.
-However I am not sure whento start or how long this will take.
+However I am not sure when to start or how long this will take.

 ## Update: Adding custom CSS